 So, how do connected cars make use of internet connectivity and the flow of data it enables?

 Personalising the driving experience

 For many of us, our cars are almost an extension of ourselves, or at least somewhere we spend a considerable amount of time.
-With this in mind, vehicle app manufacturers are using internet connectivity to not only enrich the driving experience, but to tailor it to driver preferences.
+With this in mind, vehicle app manufacturers are using IoT and internet connectivity to not only enrich the driving experience, but to tailor it to driver preferences.
 At the 2019 Consumer Electronics Show, Samsung demonstrated its ‘Digital Cockpit’, which uses facial recognition to identify drivers and passengers and automatically adjust settings, such as seat height, music playlists and display preferences, to suit.

 Then there’s in-car marketing.
 With individual, customisable screens for every passenger, connected cars offer enormous scope for marketers.
 They effectively become mobile media platforms, but car manufacturers like Bentley are taking it slow in terms of monetising the digital space in their connected cars, in order to ensure it delivers value for consumers and advertisers alike.

 Thanks to GPS, most of us already have access to digital map and journey planning systems while behind the wheel, and these generally use live traffic data to forewarn you of an obstruction in your path and reroute you if need be.

 With access to the wider internet, connected cars can go further, pulling in data from a wide range of sources and analysing it more precisely to make smart route recommendations.
 For example, artificial intelligence (AI) and historical traffic accident data can be used to spot and flag road conditions that make an accident more likely, such as heavy congestion at certain junctions at certain times of the day.
 The driver can then decide whether or not to act on the information and take another route.